bartwell/kick/README.md

 ### Advanced Module Configuration

-You don't need to use all the available modules.
+You don't need to add all the available modules.
 Just include the ones you need.
 Here only logging and network inspection are enabled:

 ```kotlin
 val isRelease = /* your logic to determine release vs. debug */